 Revenue.
-Revenue increased 128%, from \$10.1 million in the 2002 period to \$23.0 million in the 2003 period.
-This increase was primarily attributable to an increase in performance-based advertising services from \$9.3 million in the 2002 period to \$21.7 million in the 2003 period.
-Of this \$12.4 million increase, 34% related to an increase in the number of merchant advertisers, while 66% related to an increase in the average revenue per merchant advertiser.

-We believe the increase in revenue is primarily a result of the growth of our existing distribution partners, the increased number of searches and the resulting click-throughs performed by users of our service, and the addition of new distribution partners and merchant advertisers.
-Our distribution partners increased from approximately 290 in December 2002 to approximately 410 in December 2003.
-We also believe the foregoing factors, combined with our sales efforts and improved operational controls, have contributed to an increase in the number of merchant advertisers. \$1.2 million of the increase in revenue in the 2003 period is also attributable to the acquisition of TrafficLeader in October 2003, which added 11 unique distribution partners and more than 280 merchant advertisers.
+Revenue increased 128% from \$10.1 million in the 2002 period to \$23 million in the 2003 period.
+This increase was due primarily to an increase in the number of distribution partners, merchant advertisers, overall traffic volume and the acquisition of TrafficLeader.
+Our distribution partners increased from approximately 290 in the 2002 period to approximately 410 in the 2003 period and the number of merchant advertisers increased from more than 7,700 to more than 10,600.
+We believe the increase in revenue is primarily a result of the growth of our existing distribution partners, the increased number of searches and the resulting click-throughs performed by users of our service, as well as the addition of new distribution partners and merchant advertisers.
+We believe the above factors, combined with our sales efforts and improved operational controls, have contributed to an increase in the number of merchant advertisers.
+The increase in revenue in the 2003 period is also attributable to the acquisition of TrafficLeader in October 2003, which added 11 unique distribution partners and more than 280 merchant advertisers.
 TrafficLeader's operating results were included in the 2003 period as of the acquisition date of October 24, 2003.